Who Is Naomi Campbell?

 After beginning her modeling career at age 15, Naomi Campbell became the first Black woman to appear on the cover of French Vogue and the first Black model on the cover of Time.
 Campbell is also known for appearances on TV series like The Face and Empire and her scrapes with the law.

 Naomi Campbell was born on May 22, 1970, in London, England.
 The daughter of a Jamaican-born dancer and an unnamed father, Naomi Campbell attended Dunraven School and the London Academy for Performing Arts as a youngster.

 She studied at Italia Conti Academy stage school and appeared in music videos for Bob Marley and Culture Club before signing with Synchro modeling agency at age 15.

-One of the world's most renowned supermodels, Naomi Campbell was the first black woman to appear on the covers of French and British Vogue and the first black model to appear on the cover of Time.
+One of the world's most renowned supermodels, Campbell was the first Black woman to appear on the covers of French and British Vogue and the first Black model to appear on the cover of Time.

 Music, Films and Other Endeavors

 Following her rise to fame as a model, Campbell pursued acting and music careers, enjoying her greatest success with the latter in Japan.
 Her singing career peaked with the 1994 hit "Love and Tears."
 Though her debut album Baby Woman sold over 1 million copies, it was a critical flop.

 Around that time, Campbell appeared in several music videos and films, including the Vanilla Ice vehicle Cool as Ice (1991) and the romantic comedy Miami Rhapsody (1995).
 She also co-authored the novel Swan in 1994 and published a self-titled photo book two years later.

 An ambitious businesswoman, Campbell launched a line of fragrances for women in 1999 and the lifestyle-branding and event-planning firm NC Connect in 2002.